scorpioncyclon3/BF-Fibonacci-Generator/README.md

-This project was initally created in two days, following the logic outlined in Daniel B Cristofani's version.
-It may be updated in the future with optimisations, but may be left in its current state.
+This project was initially created in two days, following the logic outlined in Daniel B. Cristofani's version.
+It may be updated in the future with optimisations but may be left in its current state.
+Currently, the program is 228 bytes long without any additional comments.

-The inital comment loop:
+The initial comment loop:
-  This project was inspired by https://brainfuck.org/fib_explained.b Most of the logic used here comes from Daniel B Cristofani's implementation, but I tried to create the code itself
+  This project was inspired by https://brainfuck.org/fib_explained.b Most of the logic used here comes from Daniel B. Cristofani's implementation, but I tried to create the code itself

   Cell Structure:
   Fixed Cell Pattern